muk-it/muk_dms/muk_dms_export/doc/index.rst

 MuK Documents Export
 ====================

-MuK Documents Export erlaubt es, Files zu in eine Vielzahl von Formaten zu exportieren.
-You can access the Export Wizard via the KANBAN and Form view.
-Exported files can either be downloaded or saved directly into the Document Management System.
+MuK Documents Export allows files to be exported into a variety of formats.
+You can access the Export Wizard via the kanban and form view.
+Exported files can either be downloaded or saved directly into the document management system.

 Installation
 ============